-whips into theaters this week, sequel to the Fifty Shades Darker Fifty Shades of Grey romantic drama that took the world by storm in 2015 to the tune of $550 million box office.
-In this week’s rather NSFW gallery, we submit to you: 24 more erotic movies with at least 20 reviews ranked by Tomatometer to get your rocks off.
-And is your favorite kinky flick curiously missing from the list?
+We whipped up a rather NSFW gallery and submit to you: 24 erotic movies with at least 20 reviews ranked by Tomatometer to get your rocks off.
+Is your favorite kinky flick curiously missing from the list?
 Let us know in the comments (and don’t even think of being gentle).

 (2016, 94%) The Handmaiden

 Critics Consensus: The Handmaiden uses a Victorian crime novel as the loose inspiration for another visually sumptuous and absorbingly idiosyncratic outing from director Park Chan-wook.

 Raw, honest, powerfully acted, and deliciously intense, Blue Is the Warmest Color offers some of modern cinema’s most elegantly composed, emotionally absorbing drama.

 (1989, 90%) The Cook, the Thief, His Wife, and Her Lover

 This romantic crime drama may not be to everyone’s taste, but The Cook, the Thief, His Wife & Her Lover is an audacious, powerful film.

 (1976, 84%) In the Realm of the Senses

 Sexual taboos are broken and boundaries crossed In the Realm of the Senses, a fearlessly provocative psychosexual tale.